makrai/notes/futrell-2501-linguists-stopped-worrying.md

     elaborate experimental design, with four conditions in a 2 × 2 design crossing the grammatical number of the subject with the grammatical form of the verb (as done by Marvin and Linzen, 2018)
-  * usual procedures in psycholinguistics
+  * usual procedures in psycholing
   * The same methodology can be applied to LMs with probability as the dependent variable (Linzen+ 2016; Futrell+ 2019b)
 * Such studies have revealed behavioral patterns consistent with NNs